jailjones/katacoda-scenarios/session-02-Angus/volume-step2.md

 `kubectl exec pod-two-containers-no-volumes -c webserver -it -- /bin/bash`{{execute}}

-In Katacoda the prompt should change from `master $` to `root@pod-two-containers-no-volumes:` while you're inside the container.
+In Katacoda the prompt should change from `master $` to `root@pod-two-containers-no-volumes:/#` while you're inside the container.

 Inside the container, use `curl` to see the default content from the webserver: